zadali/Website/README.md

 5. <strong> <u> HTML Validation </strong> </u>

-below the the screen shots to show that I have 0 errors for my HTML and CSS code
+Below the the screen shots to show that I have 0 errors for my HTML and CSS code.

 Index Page
 ![](Validation/index.PNG)